-- 2.1 The University expects staff and students to adhere to the law and to be aware of the ways in which it effects their work.
+- 2.1 The University expects staff and students to adhere to the law and to be aware of the ways in which it affects their work.
 They should be aware of all relevant University policies and practices, including those relating to Data Protection and Freedom of Information.
-Work, particularly in the areas of Health, Science and Engineering, has health and safety implications: all such work must comply with the University's Health and Safety policies and practices including a full Risk Assessment.
-Researchers† should be aware of and adhere to the University's Code of Conduct for Research, while staff involved in Income Generating Activities (IGA) should adhere to University policy documents relating to contract work, financial management, investment and purchasing, including the current embargo on accepting funding from the tobacco industry. - 2.2 Members of the University should consider the implications of their work in relation to: - Respect for autonomy, which means respect for an individual's capacity for self-determination, bearing in mind specific needs and vulnerabilities of individuals: - Non-maleficence, which means avoidance of harm and potential harm, bearing in mind the specific vulnerabilities of those affected; - Beneficence, which means, wherever possible, promoting benefit; - Justice, which means the fair and appropriate treatment of those affected by the work. - 2.3 Members of the University should be aware of and address any ethical issues relating to their work.
-Staff should be aware that the University has adopted ethical principles for teaching, research, income-generating activities and other work, and established an Ethics procedure to ensure that the ethical guidelines are adhered to.
+Work, particularly in the areas of Health, Science and Engineering, has health and safety implications.
+All such work must comply with the University's Health and Safety policies and practices including a full Risk Assessment.
+Researchers should be aware of and adhere to the University's Code of Conduct for Research, while staff involved in Income Generating Activities (IGA) should adhere to University policy documents relating to contract work, financial management, investment and purchasing, including the current embargo on accepting funding from the tobacco industry. - 2.2 Members of the University should consider the implications of their work in relation to: - Respect for autonomy, which means respect for an individual's capacity for self-determination, bearing in mind specific needs and vulnerabilities of individuals; - Non-maleficence, which means avoidance of harm and potential harm, bearing in mind the specific vulnerabilities of those affected; - Beneficence, which means, wherever possible, promoting benefit; - Justice, which means the fair and appropriate treatment of those affected by the work. - 2.3 Members of the University should be aware of and address any ethical issues relating to their work.
+Staff should be aware that the University has adopted ethical principles for teaching, research, income-generating activities and other work, and established an ethics procedure to ensure that the ethical guidelines are adhered to.
+Additionally, ensuring the principles of the Global Code of Conduct in Resource Poor Setting for any research being conducted in low and lower-middle income countries as defined by the World Bank are applied.
 The way by which this is done will vary depending on the nature of the work, but they should consult with their appropriate Ethics Review Panel where ethical issues have been identified, and all such research, income-generating and teaching activities should be approved by an Ethics Review Panel.
-Students may not initially be aware of the University's ethical principles, but by the time they work
+Students may not initially be aware of the University's